mrbrant89/wokedissident/_posts/2025-03-21-republican-sex-hypocrisy.md

 > Statistically, your kid is safer at a drag show than at Bible camp.

-## Meet the Other Morality Mascots: Gaetz & Jordan
+## Meet the Other Morality Mascots: Gaetz, Jordan, and Cawthorn

-Let’s add some more characters to this morality play:
+Welcome to the GOP’s Holy Trinity of Hypocrisy.

-**Matt Gaetz**: Under federal investigation for allegedly paying for sex with a minor and trafficking her across state lines.
-And while the DOJ declined to press charges, the evidence was enough to make most people change their Instagram passwords.
+**Matt Gaetz**: Florida frat boy turned full-time sex scandal.
+Under federal investigation for allegedly paying a 17-year-old for sex and trafficking her across state lines.
+The DOJ bailed, but the **House Ethics Committee didn’t flinch**—confirming he paid women for sex, used drugs with them, and reimbursed it all through shady cash apps and sketchy travel claims[^gaetz-ethics].
+He Venmo’d his way into a federal ethics violation and then ran for the exit just before the receipts hit the floor.

-**Jim Jordan**: Accused by multiple former athletes at Ohio State of ignoring sexual abuse while he was a coach.
-His defense?
-“I didn’t hear about it.”
-Somehow, the guy who can smell a Marxist in a school board meeting couldn’t hear kids begging for help down the hallway.

-And yet both are stars in the Republican Party.
+> Gaetz didn’t “retire.”
+He noped out of Congress like a cockroach caught under UV light.
+If your defense is “Well, she was *technically* 17.9,” you’re not a misunderstood man—you’re a walking subpoena.

+**Jim Jordan**: Ohio State's favorite denial machine.
+Six former wrestlers say they told Jordan directly about serial sexual abuse by team doctor Richard Strauss.
+He “doesn’t recall” any of it[^osu-npr].
+Amazing how the guy who can detect critical race theory in kindergarten is completely deaf when it’s a molester in the locker room.

+> Jim didn’t just ignore abuse—he practically wrote the manual.
+And now he’s lecturing drag queens about “grooming”?
+Please.

+**Madison Cawthorn**: The GOP’s professional pity magnet.
+Cawthorn built his brand on being a “hero in a chair” and proceeded to crash it straight into scandal.

+- Lied about getting into the Naval Academy
+- Busted for carrying loaded guns through airport security—**twice**
+- Drove with a revoked license—**three times**
+- Claimed D.C. elites invited him to cocaine-fueled orgies
+- Got filmed *naked*, *grinding* on his male staffer while screaming “I feel the passion, baby!”[^cawthorn-npr]

+And then had the audacity to call LGBTQ people “degenerates.”

+> Just because you lost your legs doesn’t mean you lost your shame, Madison.

+The GOP didn’t cut him loose for being reckless, lawless, or homophobic.
+They cut him loose for snitching on their coke-and-orgy parties[^cawthorn-wapo].

+> It’s not morality they care about—it’s discretion.

 ## The Epstein Elephant in the Room